camptocamp/docker-mapserver/README.md

 another user, it listens on port `8080`.

 ## Tunings

-All the bash snippets in /docker-entrypoint.d ending with `.env` will be sourced.

-All the executable files in /docker-entrypoint.d ending with `.sh` will be executed by the default entrypoint.

-All the files ending with `.tmpl` in /etc/mapserver and /etc/apache2 (can be changed by defining CONFD_DIRS in one of the sourced files) will go though confd with the `env` backend.
-The TOML files are created automagically to create a file at the same location, with just the `.tmpl` extension removed.

 You can use the following environment variables (when starting the container) to tune it: